Jessa Duggar Seewald And New Baby — In-Laws Leaking News Before Parents Again?

 Jessica Seewald may be doing a better job of keeping a secret this time around, but not all of Ben’s family is.

 Ben’s mother, Guinn Seewald, made a public post on her Facebook page on Thursday — the day after Ben and Jessa released the statement asserting that they hadn’t yet picked a name.
-Though Guinn isn’t a regular feature on either the Duggar family’s current or their former reality show, numerous Duggar fans follow her on social media, both on her own public posts and on the Instagram and Twitter accounts she shares with the rest of her family.
+Though Guinn isn’t a regular feature on either the Duggar family’s current or former reality show, numerous Duggar fans follow her on social media, both on her own public posts and on the Instagram and Twitter accounts she shares with the rest of her family.

 Though the post itself didn’t feature Jessa or the newest Duggar grandchild, when fans and friends began to interact with Mrs. Seewald, she gave a little more information, letting followers know, only a day after the couple said they hadn’t picked a name, that they have indeed settled on one.

 Jessa Duggar Seewald’s mother-in-law didn’t tell what name the couple chose (although their social media may have presented some clues).
-Still, Jessa — who, according to US Weekly actually announced that she likes to keep baby information secret “…to torture people” before laughing and saying that it’s just for fun, may not be pleased that Ben’s mom is releasing any news about Baby Seewald that she and Ben haven’t yet released themselves.
+Still, Jessa, who, according to Us Weekly actually announced that she likes to keep baby information secret “…to torture people” before laughing and saying that it’s just for fun, may not be pleased that Ben’s mom is releasing any news about Baby Seewald that she and Ben haven’t yet released themselves.

 #BabySeewald2 is here and we couldn't be more in love! ????https://t.co/iQVOY0ZuPH pic.twitter.com/sKRV0jWZ4m